netgian/pumpfun/README.md

 # Pump Fun API Wrapper

-Pump Fun API Wrapper is a Python package designed to facilitate interaction with the Pump Fun API.
+pump.fun API Wrapper is a Python package designed to facilitate interaction with the Pump Fun API.
 It provides a comprehensive set of functions for retrieving transaction data, managing user and coin information.

 ## 📌 Features